SalehiIman/OASIS-filter/README.md

   <figcaption align="center">Fig.1 - Stages for selecting the limits of valence and arousal and select images from dataset based on the defined limits.</figcaption>
 </p>

+## To modify:
+change the caption for figure to : 'Image ratings in circumplex space, with valence (measured on a 1–7 Likert scale) on the x-axis and arousal (also measured on a 1–7 Likert scale) on the y-axis'